danirus/django-comments-xtd/docs/tutorial.rst

 Show the list of users
 **********************

-Once the like/dislike flagging options are enabled we might want to display the users who actually liked/disliked comments.
+Once the like/dislike flagging is enabled we might want to display the users who actually liked/disliked comments.

 Again, by addind an argument to the ``render_xtdcomment_tree`` templatetag we can get rendered the ``includes/django_comments_xtd/user_feedback.html`` with the list of participants.